21 more questions for President Donald Trump

 Did Flynn have a role in or encourage that unusual decision?

 6. The White House has said Flynn's dismissal was prompted by a violation of trust.
-That he misled Vice President Mike Pence about the natural of the calls.
+That he misled Vice President Mike Pence about the nature of the calls.

 Why then, after learning the truth eighteen days ago, did you wait until Monday to ask for his resignation?